 Precisely because of that, you need to use your page description wisely.
 Just like with Twitter, you have a pretty limited space to inform the public about your page and provide a link to your site.
 This description should be up to 155 characters and it should be engaging, keyword-optimized and, yet, spam-free.
 Don’t forget to include your site URL to make it easily findable by those visitors that want to find more about you.

 When discussing local SEO practices, many digital marketing experts emphasize the importance of NAP (name, address, phone number) information.
 The same goes for your Facebook fan page.
 As many of your sales will come directly from social media, you need to make it easier for your customers to connect with you.
 Don’t make them leave your page and jump from one app to another to find your contact information and call you.

 Instead, provide them with a seamless buyer journey.
 Give them the opportunity to call you directly from your Facebook page.
 Most importantly, include a map to make it easier for your local customers to find your store and visit it.

 08) Get the Most Out of Your Content

 Content marketing drives SEO.
 It engages customers, brings value to them, and proves your professionalism.
 When people understand that you really know what you’re talking about, they will be more likely to buy from you.
 This is why it needs to be superb.
-Just like Four Dots, an SEO agency from New York, puts it in their “An SEO Wizard’s Bag of Tricks: Things to Do in 2018,” marketers need to create content that is at least 10 times better than the one that already exists online.
+Marketers need to create content that is at least 10x better than the one that already exists online.

 Creating high-quality content and sharing it on your page is also a great link building opportunity.
 First, this will make your content visible to authoritative people in your niche and inspire them to share it on their social networks.
 This is great, given that Google indexes social networks just like any other web page.